 Susan Day Kimball married in September of 1906 to stockbroker and former Police Commissioner Robert F. Clark.
 After their marriage, they lived at his home at 9 Gloucester.

-Charles Lyman was a stockbroker.
+C. Frederic Lyman was a stockbroker.
 He previously had been in partnership with John Appleton Burnham, III, in the firm of Lyman & Burnham, which manufactured automobiles ca. 1904-1905 and later dealt in automobile accessories.

-The Housers had moved by the 1921-1922 winter season and 317 Beacon was the home of attorney William Henry Coolidge and his wife, May (Humphreys) Coolidge.
+The Housers had moved by the 1921-1922 winter season and 315-317 Beacon was the home of attorney William Henry Coolidge and his wife, May (Humphreys) Coolidge.
 Their primary residence was in Manchester.

-In 1929, the school opened an annex at 345 Beacon, where it remained until about 1932.
+In 1929, the Old Colony School opened an annex at 345 Beacon, where it remained until about 1932.

 Florence La Moreaux died in April of 1930 and Margaret Fowler died in October of 1931.
 The Old Colony School continued to be located at 315-317 Beacon.

-The Old Colony School continued to be located 315-317 Beacon until about 1933.
+The school continued to be located at 315-317 Beacon until about 1933.

 315-317 Beacon was not listed in the 1934 Blue Book.

 By 1934, 315-317 Beacon was the home of Mrs. Margaret M. Thomson, who operated it as a lodging house.
 She previously had lived in Lowell.
 Margaret M. Thomson probably was Margaret M. (Noonan) Thomson, the former wife of Robert Waugh Thomson, general manager of the Butterfield Printing Company in Lowell.
-She continued to live at 317 Beacon until about 1937.
+She continued to live at 315-317 Beacon until about 1937.

-By 1946, 315-317 Beacon was owned by Henry Siskind.
-In September of 1946, he filed for permission to convert the property from a lodging house into a girls’ dormitory.
+In September of 1946, Henry Siskind, an attorney, applied for permission to convert the property from a lodging house into a girls’ dormitory.
 He subsequently abandoned the application.
 In October of 1948, he acquired the property from Israel Feather.
 It continued to be operated as a lodging house.

 Toba Finn previously had lived at 300 Commonwealth.
-After buying 315-317 Beacon, Toba Finn converted it into a restaurant specializing in organic and specially-prepared foods.
+After buying 315-317 Beacon, she made it her home and a restaurant specializing in organic and specially-prepared foods.
 A February 4, 1955, article in the Newport Daily News described her purchase and transformation of the property: “”A few months ago, she bought the 17-room house in which she is now living, cleaned it out single-handedly, moved in some of her prize antiques, and set it up as ‘Ambrosia House.'”